20 credit hours or 5 course credits

-Applicants must have a minimum of a high school diploma, GED or demonstrate the ability to benefit.
+Applicants must have a minimum of a high school diploma, GED, or demonstrate the ability to benefit.
 The National Theater Institute welcomes applicants undertaking a gap-year (between secondary school and university), undergraduate students, post-graduates, and professionals looking for a broad-based theatrical training intensive.

 NTI uses Submittable to help you manage your application.
 Please create an account below so that you can track your progress.
 We know it can often take a little time to polish the essay, decide between semesters, or pick your favorite headshot (though NTI doesn’t require anything fancy--just a photo that looks like you).
 This application allows you to start your application, save it, and submit it on your time.
 Should you have any questions please contact us at email@example.com.

-You may also submit by mail
+You may also submit by mailing your completed application to:

 All materials may be submitted as part of your online application using Submittable or mailed to NTI.